ncl-teu/ncl_mapreducesim/README.md

 MapReduce Simulator for Scheduling and Provisioning Algorithms.

 # Summary
-- MRSim run a MapReduce procedures with the specific number of mappers/reducers with a specific scheduling and provisioning algorithm.
+- MRSim runs a MapReduce procedures with the specific number of mappers/reducers and a specific scheduling/provisioning algorithm.
-- Those parameters (number of mappers/reducers, zizes of input data, InputSplits,scheduling algorithm, and provisioning algorithm) can be set the configuration file.
+- Those parameters (nmber of mappers/reducers, zizes of input data, InputSplits,scheduling algorithm, and provisioning algorithm) can be set the configuration file.
 Thus, you can test a MapReduce processes in various kinds of situations.
 # How to run
 - The configuration file is `mr.properties`, that defines the whole system and application parameters.
 - **Build**: use ant and run `ant build`.